-According to Reuters, MG Rover’s accountancy company, Deloitte, has been fined £14m by the Financial Reporting Council (FRC) over not being able to succeed in manage conflicts of interest in its advice to MG Rover Group in the run-up to its falling into administration in 2005.
+The news agency Reuters reports that MG Rover’s accountancy company, Deloitte, has been fined £14m by the Financial Reporting Council (FRC) for failing to manage conflicts of interest in its advice to MG Rover Group prior to the company’s administration in 2005.

 Deloitte and partner Maghsoud Einollahi had acted as corporate finance advisers to firms involved with MG Rover and the Phoenix Four, including giving tax advice while Deloitte audited MG Rover.
 The accountancy firm repeated comments it made in July that the ruling could restrict the advice accountants can give firms.